kmercad7/Project_Deep_Learning_UPM/README.md

-  The data loaders expect the raw datasets at `../../DATASETS/...`, i.e. a `DATASETS/`
+  The data loaders expect the raw datasets at "/DATASETS"